taher-software/Portfolio-setup-and-mobile-version-skeleton/README.md

 $ cd Portfolio-setup-and-mobile-version-skeleton.git
 ```

-- Finally, run the next command in the terminal to see the web app in your local browser, or also, you can use Live Server in Visual Studio Code.
+- Finally, run diplay the index.html file in your local browser, or also, you can use Live Server in Visual Studio Code.